-The City of Palo Alto also requires that contractors guarantee adherence to these standards for one year after project completion. on all roadways at locations such as driveway lips, where two pavements intersect, and other such seams in the areas where bicyclists can be expected to ride.
+The City of Palo Alto also requires that contractors guarantee adherence to these standards for one year after project completion.

 4.2 ROADWAY PATCHING AND UTILITY TRENCHING REPAIR

 The repair of potholes and trenches should adhere to compaction standards of Caltrans Standard Specification 39-6.03 to ensure that the pavement surface remains intact and smooth.
 (See Figure 4-2).